European-XFEL/karabo-bridge-py/docs/protocol.rst

   * ``dtype``: A string naming a (numpy) dtype, such as ``'uint16'`` for 16-bit unsigned integers.
   * ``shape``: An array of integers giving the dimensions of the array.

+A multipart message might contain data from several sources.
+For each source, there is one header-data pair with ``'msgpack'`` content, followed by zero or more header-data pairs for arrays

 Image data
 ~~~~~~~~~~